TutsGhost/win10_Improve-Guide/Guide.md

 - How to stay calm and make rational decisions [Instruction Video](https://youtu.be/5ddI9KWHZ6U?t=19)

-   > Also you can press down on your inner palm of your Hand, in the center of it, with the thumb of your other hand, this is a calming technique that might work for you.
+   > Also you can press down on your inner palm of your hand, in the center of it, with the thumb of your other hand, this is a calming technique that might work for you.
 [Example Video](https://www.youtube.com/watch?v=FJ77DYyfI0w)